Traditional backup is cumbersome, costly and covers fewer than half of your data protection needs.

 This way, protection involves zero production impact, because there are no snapshots or agents on production.
 Store these offsite long term copies efficiently on a disk or network share in a 3rd location, purpose-built-backup-appliance or even cost-effective cloud storage in AWS or Azure.

 Scheduling backups is often a resource-intensive task which requires ensuring that backup jobs don’t interfere with each other and database maintenance jobs don’t impact the run-time of your backups.
 By using continuous data replication all operations can be performed with zero performance impact on the production environment.
 Also, no additional infrastructure is required which reduces operational overhead.

 Goodbye Backup Windows

-The Elastic Journal—a new concept in data protection— brings together both short-term retention and long-term retention.
-The elastic journal enables quick recovery of data—from a few seconds ago or a few years ago.
-Data gets copied from the short-term retention storage into the long-term retention repositories.
-As the short-term retention is stored on the target site moving data to the long-term has no impact on production so copies can be taken as often as needed, eliminating the concept of “backup windows”.
+The Zerto platform brings together both short-term retention and long-term retention.
+The journal enables quick recovery of data—from a few seconds.
+Data gets copied from the short-term retention journal into the long-term retention repositories.
+As the short-term retention is stored in the journal, moving data to the long-term has no impact on production, eliminating the concept of “backup windows”.

 Zero Production Impact

 The offsite copies are taken from the replicated data, not production, ensuring no backup windows or snapshots are ever run against production.
 Plus, there’s no need to try and schedule multiple backup jobs within a specific time frame.
 Continuous rather than periodic backup, allows you to move away from the periodic point-in-time copies used in traditional backup technology.

 Safely rewind back to any point in the past, even up to 30 days ago.
 Recover files, applications, VMs, or even entire datacenters by simply pressing a virtual “rewind” button.
 Studies show that most recovery use cases that require granular recovery—such as file deletions, database corruption, or ransomware—only require short-term retention.